sanya202/FlowDesk/README.md

-# FlowDesk 🚀
+# FlowDesk

-FlowDesk is a full-stack project management application inspired by Jira.
-It helps teams organize work using workspaces, projects, and tasks.
+FlowDesk is a project management application that I'm building while learning full-stack development.
+The idea is to create a platform where users can create workspaces, manage projects, and organize tasks.
+I'm building this project to get hands-on experience with backend development and understand how real-world applications are structured.

 ## Tech Stack